Lower Gastrointestinal (GI) Tract X-ray

 - Even more rarely, the barium can cause an obstruction in the gastrointestinal tract, called barium impaction.

-- Women should always inform their physician or x-ray technologist if there is any possibility that they are pregnant.
-See the Safety page for more information about pregnancy and x-rays.
+- Women should always tell their doctor and x-ray technologist if they are pregnant.
+See the Radiation Safety page for more information about pregnancy and x-rays.

 A Word About Minimizing Radiation Exposure

-Special care is taken during x-ray examinations to use the lowest radiation dose possible while producing the best images for evaluation.
-National and international radiology protection councils continually review and update the technique standards used by radiology professionals.
+Doctors take special care during x-ray exams to use the lowest radiation dose possible while producing the best images for evaluation.
+National and international radiology protection organizations continually review and update the technique standards radiology professionals use.

-State-of-the-art x-ray systems have tightly controlled x-ray beams with significant filtration and dose control methods to minimize stray or scatter radiation.
-This ensures those parts of a patient's body not being imaged receive minimal radiation exposure.
+Modern x-ray systems minimize stray (scatter) radiation by using controlled x-ray beams and dose control methods.
+This ensures that the areas of your body not being imaged receive minimal radiation exposure.

-What are the limitations of a Lower GI Tract X-ray?
+What are the limitations of a lower GI X-ray?

-A barium enema is usually not indicated for someone who is in extreme abdominal pain or who has had a recent colonic biopsy.
-If perforation of the colon is suspected, the enema should be performed with iodinated solution.
+This exam is usually not appropriate for someone who is in extreme abdominal pain or who has had a recent colonic biopsy.
+If perforation of the colon is suspected, the enema should be performed with a water-soluble contrast solution.

 X-ray imaging is not usually indicated for pregnant women.